covidhip-com/covidhip.com/README.md

 https://journals.lww.com/nrronline/fulltext/2023/07000/alzheimer_s_disease_risk_after_covid_19__a_view.2.aspx
 > Reported results regarding the cognitive decline in a significant portion of COVID-19 patients, Aβ and tau pathways altered by SARS-CoV-2, neurotoxic glial profile in response to the virus, and brain changes in discrete regions related to learning/memory, made us aware of a possible etiological link between this viral infection and AD.
 Although undesirable, the COVID pandemic will indeed allow scientists to explore the infectious hypothesis prospectively in a wide population.

-## Possible links to cancer / tumours / melanoma
+## Links to cancer / tumours / melanoma / leukemia

 https://www.frontiersin.org/articles/10.3389/fmed.2022.845558/full
 > We report three cases of malignant melanoma (MM) associated with severe COVID-19, the first two with amelanotic melanoma and the third with hypopigmented melanoma.